jonaac/Bitcoin-price-prediction-with-Deep-RL/README.md

 ## Further Work

 This is an unfinished project.
 Some work that I would like to expand on:
+1. Explore other possible prediction targets.
-1. Use a more extensive dataset.
+2. Use a more extensive dataset.
-2. Define a strategy to buy, sell, or keep bitcoin based on the predictions made by the LSTM models.
+3. Define a strategy to buy, sell, or keep bitcoin based on the predictions made by the LSTM models.
-3. Compare both models.
+4. Compare both models.
 Which one is better for trading purposes, which one will return the highest profit.
-4. Explore the idea of having a Reinforcement Learning agent whose actions are Buy, Sell or Keep learn how to maximize profit based on the predictions.
+5. Explore the idea of having a Reinforcement Learning agent whose actions are Buy, Sell or Keep learn how to maximize profit based on the predictions.